Melloss/ethio_numbers/README.md

-`ethio_numbers` package used to convert arabic number to Amharic or Afaan Oromo text upto decillion (10^33) number.
+`ethio_numbers` package used to convert Arabic number to Amharic or Afaan Oromo text upto decillion (10^33) number.

 ## Features